 Krinkle Krusher really feels like a ported over mobile title and lacks the variation to make this an interesting play.
 It still performs fine though it's quite repetitive in terms of gameplay and audio with the phrase krinkletastic being something I'll dread forever.
 Still, the game does provide quite a few hours of gameplay if you want to push through to collect all the diamonds in story and just complete the game.
 I wish there was also more to it aside from the story just to make the experience feel deeper than just being a grindy story.
 The Krinkles were neat to some extent, but were too difficult to tackle and some levels felt very overwhelming to the point I had to replay a bunch in order to get some upgrades.
 It's an interesting game though really doesn't do much to set itself aside from other tower defense titles.

-Review Done on Krinkle Krusher for Xbox One
+Krinkle Krusher Review on Xbox One

 Review Code Provided by Ilusis Interactive Graphics